How to Create Engaging YouTube Intros / Outros [Step by Step Guide]

 Motion graphics encompass a wide array of digital effects, including text and images.
 Think of this type of intro as including multiple ideas into one compelling clip.

 Having an intro that draws in your audience can help increase your watch time and signal to the YouTube algorithm that your channel is one to watch.
-Plus, you get the benefit of creating a recognizable brand asset that you can use in all of your videos.
+Plus, it adds the benefit of having a recognizable branding device in all of your videos, so viewers instantly know it’s one of yours.

-Here’s a pro tip: create several different YouTube intros and test which ones work best!
+Here’s a pro trick: create several different YouTube intros and test which ones work best!